Who conducts audits?

 The principal employer organisation (PEO) is required to conduct its own self-assessment.

-Compliance audits are carried out independently of the Department of Education and Training.
+Compliance audits are carried out independently of the department.
 However, the department and the corporation requiring the audit both have responsibilities in respect to the audit.

 The PEO selects an approved auditor and organises the audit with them.

 Section 84(4) of the

 Further Education and Training Act states an 'approved auditor' means an auditor, or a person who is a type of auditor.
 The department has determined that an approved auditor means an auditor that has been accredited as a 'Lead Auditor' or higher by an appropriate accreditation body, either

 The department will issue the PEO's selected auditor with

 Guidelines for the conduct of auditing services for principal employer organisations in Queensland.